 The InterdepenDance Collective is passionate about Disability Justice and interconnections among communities.
 We are a group of artists who are active in cross-disability dance, and who experience barriers in the arts.
 The group was started by dancers mostly based in Lekwungen homelands and the islands region.

 We are organizing learning opportunities for 2020-2021, including workshops and a learning collective.
-We are mostly gathering online through the Zoom platform, so that colleagues across Turtle Island can join events.
+We are mostly gathering online, so that colleagues across Turtle Island can join events.
 If you would like to connect with the group, contact Joanne.

-The group is committed to ongoing learning around decolonial practices, Indigenous sovereignty, intersectional Disability Justice in/through dance, multigenerational collaborating, and prioritizing the leadership of Indigenous, Black, People of Colour, Deaf, Mad, Spoonie, Sick, Crip, Disabled, Two-Spirit, trans, non-binary, gender-expansive and queer artists and communities.
+The group is committed to ongoing learning around decolonial practices, Indigenous sovereignty, intersectional Disability Justice in/through dance, and prioritizing the leadership of Indigenous, Black, People of Colour, Deaf, Mad, Spoonie, Sick, Crip, Disabled, Two-Spirit, trans, non-binary, gender-expansive and queer artists and communities.

 The collective was co-founded in September 2019 by dancers mostly based in Lekwungen homelands, including Claire (Dance & Theatre Artist), Lea (Dance Artist & Facilitator), Luka (Writer & Performing Artist), Tiffany (Embrace Arts), and Joanne (Creative Momentum).
 The idea for the group emerged in spring 2019 through a dance project that was in collaboration with the Victoria Disability Resource Centre.

 Over the years, artists in the region have suggested creating a dance collective with disability leadership on the island, inspired by groups such as Kinetic Light, All Bodies Dance Project, Sins Invalid, and CRIPSiE.
 In 2020 we are super excited to visit and learn with artists we admire.